MONTANA MENTAL HEALTH DIRECTORY

 THE BRIGHT APP FAQs

 Jena Smith started building The Bright App in 2018.
-As a health workforce researcher and a consumer of mental health services herself, she knew she was well equipped to create a tool to connect Montanan’s with mental health providers.
+As a health workforce researcher and a consumer of mental health services herself, she knew she was well equipped to create a tool to connect Montanan’s with mental health clinicians.
 She set out to build a directory that was not only accessible to the public on a single platform, but accessible to all mental health organizations that needed a mental health directory on their website.

 Jena’s Story: When I was fresh out of college (MSU Bozeman), my mental health was struggling.
 When I finally decided to connect with a professional to talk about my struggles, I found it very difficult to locate the right counselor.
 First of all, I had NO IDEA how to access any type of healthcare.
 It sounds silly, but hear me out.
 I grew up in a small town in northern Montana.
 I received my primary care through a small clinic within a critical access hospital.
 To me, that meant you go to the hospital to see your doctor.
 Then, during my years at MSU, I had access to the student health services clinic, that made sense.
 Okay – now I’m out of college, I’m in a larger town and I do not have access to student health.
 What do I do?
 Go to the hospital?
 That seems odd.